MediaComem/comem-archioweb/subjects/rest/README.md

 - It's a `POST` request, so the server should create a new resource
-- The `Content-Type` header is `application/json`, so the server should interepret the body as a JSON payload and use that data to create the resource
+- The `Content-Type` header is `application/json`, so the server should interpret the body as a JSON payload and use that data to create the resource

 ### Anatomy of an HTTP response